Britain’s cheapest supermarket in September revealed and it’s 38% cheaper than rival

 Has Aldi always been the cheapest?

-Rival supermarket Lidl took the top spot in August for being the cheapest supermarket, according to Which?.
+Rival supermarket Lidl took the top spot in August for being the cheapest supermarket.

 Aldi was found to be the cheapest in July with a typical basket of shopping pricing at £21.61.
 Lidl was 20p more expensive, at £21.81.